Vector boson scattering and anomalous quartic couplings in final states with $\ell\nu$qq or $\ell\ell$qq plus jets using proton-proton collisions at $\sqrt{s}$ = 13 TeV: Object and event selection

 The $\PW\PV$ selection reconstructs $\Pell\PGn\PQq\PQq$ events from $\PWpm\PZ\text{jj}$ -- $\PW\PW\text{jj}$ production, and is employed in the EFT studies presented in Section~\ref{sec:aqgc}.
 Candidate events are required to contain exactly one charged and isolated lepton, \ptmiss higher than 30\GeV, and multiple jets.
+The missing transverse momentum vector, \ptvecmiss, corresponds to the negative vector sum of the transverse momenta of all particle candidates in the event.
 Events are divided into muon or electron categories based on the flavor of the charged lepton.
 Only the merged categories are considered for this final state as they are the most sensitive to dimension-8 EFT operators~\cite{Covarelli:2021gyz}.
 Additional details on the $\PW\PV$ selection are described in detail in Ref.~\cite{CMS:2021qzz} and summarized in Table~\ref{tab:wv selection}.

-\section{Measurements of the Standard Model VBS \texorpdfstring{\PZ\PV}{ZV} process}
+\section{Measurements of the Standard Model VBS \texorpdfstring{\PZ{}\PV}{ZV} process}